dkarpa/dkarpa.github.io/_pages/about.md

 <a href="https://www.sot.tum.de/en/sot/home/">TUM School of Social Sciences and Technology</a>,
 Technical University of Munich, where I work in the ERC-funded project
 <a href="https://cordis.europa.eu/project/id/101116772">Algorithmic Governance – A Public Perspective (AGAPP)</a>.
-In 2025, I held a postdoctoral fellowship at the
+In 2025, I was a postdoctoral researcher at the
 <a href="https://www.helsinki.fi/en/networks/centre-social-data-science">Centre for Social Data Science (CSDS)</a>
 at the University of Helsinki.
 In 2024, I served as an adjunct professor at